Why Pattern Making Is a Pivotal Part of Developing Your Fashion Line

-Pattern drafting uses measurements derived from standardized sizing systems — or for a more precise fit, measurements taken on a person, body, or dress form.
-Measurements like shoulder width, chest, waist, hip, and leg inseam are marked onto paper.
-A line is then drawn from each measurement to form the shape of the garment.
+Pattern drafting uses measurements derived from standardized sizing systems — or measurements taken on a person, body, or dress form for a more precise fit.
+Pattern drafters measure shoulder width, chest, waist, hip, and leg inseam.
+A line is then drawn from each measurement to form the garment’s shape on paper.

-Ease allowance (extra space added along the line of each measurement) and darts (triangular marks that accommodate for curved areas of the body) are added to each measurement to achieve the desired fit of the garment.
+A pattern drafter adds ease allowance (extra space added to each measurement) and darts (triangular marks accomodating curved areas of the body) to achieve the desired fit of the garment.

 Flat Pattern Making

-Flat pattern making is centered around creating patterns that are tailored to fit a person’s body with ease.
+Flat pattern making is centered around creating tailored patterns to fit a person’s body with ease.
 The starting point for creating a flat pattern is using a sloper.
-Also known as a basic block, a sloper is a standard pattern piece that’s made to fit the exact measurements of the body without any seam allowances, style lines, or decorative details added to it.
+Also known as a basic block, a sloper is a standard pattern piece made to fit the body’s exact measurements without any seam allowances, style lines, or decorative details added to it.

 You can create the foundation of a garment by draping fabric over a dress form.
-Oftentimes, designers will use a fabric called muslin (a loosely woven cotton) to form the drape of the design and create its pattern.
-Once the shape is determined, the muslin is transferred to paper to create the basic pattern of the design.
+Often, designers will use a fabric called muslin (a loosely woven cotton) to form the drape of the design and create its pattern.
+Once the shape is determined, the muslin is transferred to paper to create the basic design.

 The advantage of using the draping method is that you can observe and adjust the fit of a design before it’s cut and sewn.
-Designers can see the overall design effect of the finished garment on the body form and make alterations to create the perfect draped effect.
+Designers can see the overall design effect of the finished garment on the body form.
+Therefore, designers can make alterations to create the perfect draped effect.

 Here’s the real secret to pattern making: you don’t have to be a master at it to become a successful fashion designer.
-Many of the best designers leave pattern making to the pros.
+Many of the best designers leave it to the pros.

-At TEG, we don’t require our clients to have any experience with pattern making.
-In fact, many of the nearly 2,000 designers we’ve worked with had very little knowledge of pattern making when they first came to us.
-TEG works hand-in-hand with emerging designers and guides them through the complexities of pattern making.
-Our team of experienced pattern makers will happily assist you through the entire process of turning your unique designs into custom-made patterns.
+At TEG, we don’t require our clients to experience the process.
+In fact, many of the nearly 2,000 designers we’ve worked with had little to no prior knowledge of pattern making.
+TEG works hand-in-hand with emerging designers and guides them through the complexities of the process.
+Our team of experts will happily assist you through the entire process of turning your unique designs into custom-made patterns.

-TEG offers pattern making packages that provide a multitude of services for designers looking to produce and develop their own clothing line.
+TEG offers pattern making packages that provide designers looking to produce and develop their clothing line.